Wellness Blood Tests: What They Check For and Why They Matter

 Vitamin and mineral levels

-Essential for bone health and immune function.
-Deficiency is common and link to various health problems. -
+- Vitamin d Essential for bone health and immune function.
+Deficiency is common and link to various health problems.

-Important for nerve function and red blood cell formation. -
+- Vitamin b12 Important for nerve function and red blood cell formation.

 Hormone tests

-Measures average blood sugar over the past 2 3 months, useful for diabetes screen and monitoring. -
+- Hemoglobin a1c Measures average blood sugar over the past 2 3 months, useful for diabetes screen and monitoring.

 More comprehensive panels might include sex hormones like testosterone, estrogen, and progesterone, especially for people with specific concerns or symptoms.